sleepymalc/pbb.wtf/content/posts/Marta/index.md

 1. [TotalFinder](https://totalfinder.binaryage.com/)

-   Just find out that the [TotalFinder](https://totalfinder.binaryage.com/) is back!
+   Just found out that the [TotalFinder](https://totalfinder.binaryage.com/) is back!
 See the [discussion thread](https://discuss.binaryage.com/t/update-discussion-totalfinder-1-14-2-for-apple-silicon-and-intel/8364) to see how to download it!
    >But a big *caveat* is that: It still requires you to disable [SIP](https://en.wikipedia.org/wiki/System_Integrity_Protection), see [this](https://totalfinder.binaryage.com/apple-silicon).
 I genuinely **don't care**, but now things are different: in arm mac, disable [SIP](https://en.wikipedia.org/wiki/System_Integrity_Protection) will cause some problem, see [here](https://totalfinder.binaryage.com/apple-silicon#mark-important-disabling-sip-in-any-capacity-even-partially-will-also).
    > <div align="center">
    >    <img src="figures/SIP.png"/>